Inagakuen Public High School: Cultural festival

 Every year, over a weekend at the beginning of September the school hosts a culture festival, which is very popular with local Japanese people (usually over 15000 attendees).
 The houses compete for a prize awarded to the house which best decorates their building according to a certain theme.
 There is live music, and demonstrations from some of the clubs and societies.

 In 2006 the festival was held on 9th and 10 September, and will hopefully be larger than any previous year.

-Alumni

-Owing to its concentration on modern languages, many alumni go on to work abroad.
-Some who have stayed in Japan are: